 Path: output media file path

-Start time: weekday / time of day to begin capture

-Duration: hrs:mins:secs until end of capture
+Start time: weekday / time of day to begin capture Duration: hrs:mins:secs until end of capture untimed use transport controls

-Source: channel/device input selection of input subsource

-Mode: timed use start time / duration
+Source: channel/device input selection of input subsource mode: selection of input subsource use start time / duration

-untimed use transport controls

-The media file will be written using the format and codec specified in the settings \rightarrow preferences \rightarrow record tab.
+The media file will be written using the format and codec specified in the settings $\rightarrow$ preferences $\rightarrow$ record tab.
 Only ffmpeg can record both audio and video simultaneously, and some ffmpeg formats require too much cpu to do a realtime compression.
 A setting which is more likely to be usable (requires less cpu/memory for realtime encoding) is ffmpeg / qt / mp4.qt with bitrates like audio/256000 and video/6000000.